 In the case of a life insurance policy, beware that if you allow your policy to be canceled you may have to take a new medical exam and risk getting refused coverage or have to pay higher premiums if your health has changed since the first time you got the original policy.

 You want to avoid being canceled at all costs.
-Remember that insurance policy rates sometimes even take your credit rating into consideration, so not paying now, may cost you more later.
+Remember that insurance policy rates sometimes even take your credit rating into consideration, so not paying now, may cost you later.

 With the numerous payment plans, insurance companies offer you should be able to find a way to pay within the insurance grace period by discussing your payment options with your agent.

-Examples of How an Insurance Grace Period May be Applied
+Examples of How an Insurance Grace Period May Be Applied

 Here are some examples of different scenarios where an insurance grace period comes into play.